 There you have it, 10 interesting Mr. Olympia facts which you can add to your history knowledge if you didn’t know about them before.

-Be sure to tune in to watch the 2019 Olympia events on September 14-15.
+Be sure to tune in to watch the 2020 Olympia events starting on December 17th – 20th.
 You can find the schedule plus how to watch online here.

 Check the full history of the Mr. Olympia here!